lsprangers/lsprangers.github.io/docs/transformer_and_llm/ATTENTION.md

    - $h_i = [\overrightarrow{h_i}, \overleftarrow{h_i}]$
    - These annotations are then fed through the alignment, alpha weight, and context vectors before being used in the decoder with the last output word and hidden state
       - This context vector allows us to "attend to" the last output word and last hidden state
-      - What's missing from transformers?
-We decide to drag along this hidden weight the entire time, and in Transformers we just re-compute context vector for each vector
+      - What's missing from transformers? you decide to drag along this hidden weight the entire time, and in Transformers you just re-compute context vector for each vector

 $\text{max}_{\theta} {1 \over N} \sum_{n = 1}^{N} \log p_{\theta}(y_n | x_n)$

-Where the best probability is usually found using beam search - at each step of the decoder we keep track of the $k$ most probable partial translations (hypotheses)
+Where the best probability is usually found using beam search - at each step of the decoder you keep track of the $k$ most probable partial translations (hypotheses)

 ![RNN Loss Objective](/img/rnn_loss_objective.png)

 ![RNN Attention](/img/rnn_attention.png)

 ## Transformer Attention
-The above RNN discussion is useful, as it shows how we can utilize the building blocks of forward and backwards passes, and even achieve attention mechnisms using basic building blocks
+The above RNN discussion is useful, as it shows how you can utilize the building blocks of forward and backwards passes, and even achieve attention mechnisms using basic building blocks

-However, RNN's eventually fail with long term dependencies - the sentence "he was near the large stadium with Sarah and was named Cam", we would need to keep track of every word between "he" and "Cam" to have the word "he" have any sort of effect on Cam.
+However, RNN's eventually fail with long term dependencies - the sentence "he was near the large stadium with Sarah and was named Cam", you would need to keep track of every word between "he" and "Cam" to have the word "he" have any sort of effect on Cam.
 A direct consequence of this is the inability to train in parallel on GPU's because future hidden states cannot be computed in full before past hidden states have completed.

 Attention also helps to alleviate the bottleneck problem, where all context is "shoved" into a singular vector.
 Attention allows all encoded infromation to help influence the context and decoding during each step, and helps to alleviate the vanishing gradient problem from long sentences that end up multiplying multiple numbers $\lt$ 1.0 throughout numerous steps.